 Jonathan M. Lebe is the founder and managing attorney of Lebe Law.
 Mr. Lebe has represented thousands of employees and whistleblowers in single-plaintiff lawsuits and class actions.

-In 2018, 2019, 2020 and 2021, Mr. Lebe was selected as a Super Lawyer Rising Star based on nominations from his peers, a distinction only received by 2.5% of attorneys.
-He is an active member of the California Employment Lawyers Association, an organization for plaintiff-side employment attorneys.
+In 2018, 2019, 2020, 2021, and 2022, Mr. Lebe was selected as a Super Lawyer Rising Star based on nominations from his peers, a distinction only received by 2.5% of attorneys.
+He is an active member of the California Employment Lawyers Association, an organization for plaintiff-side employment attorneys, serving on the Wage & Hour Committee and Arbitration Task Force.

 Before starting his own firm, Mr. Lebe was Deputy County Counsel with the Santa Clara County Counsel’s office, an attorney at a litigation firm representing public and private employers, and an attorney at a litigation firm representing employees in class actions.